Mihai Ralea: National psychology

 Although Ralea was personally responsible for establishing a laboratory of experimental psychology at Iași, he in fact abhorred experimental methods, and preferred to rely on intuition.
 As a theorist, he gave a humanistic praise to dilettantism and vitality, in the face of philosophical sobriety.
 He commended Ion Luca Caragiale, the creator of modern Romanian humor, as the voice of lucidity, equating irony with intelligence.
+He extended this vision in analyzing humorous poems by his friend George Topîrceanu, arguing (alongside Alexandru A. Philippide) that good comedy required both a philosophical and a lyrical attitude.
 As noted by Călinescu, Ralea "either intentionally or unconsciously [suggests] that intense flippancy is in fact sobriety".
 Ralea did have his uncertainties about the grounding of his own idea.
 Caragiale's humor risked making Romanians too accepting of their superficiality: "maybe this genius portraitist of our bourgeoisie has done us a great harm".
 During his polemic with Sburătorul modernism, Ralea attacked the new schools of aesthetics for their artificiality and obsessiveness: "Not one of the truly terrible chapters in life is familiar to [the modernists].
 They are not humans, just clowns. [...]
 Only the demented and children are unilateral.
 True aesthetics expresses the mature and normal spiritual functions.
 The alternative is comparative or infantile aesthetics".
 According to Monica Lovinescu, his critique of "lassitude" and "cowardice" in urban life is "a severe diagnostic of his own disease."

 On such grounds, Ralea concluded that Romanian writers "have had no deep spiritual experience", lacking "a comprehension of humanity, of life and death."
 In a notorious socio-critical essay, first published in Perspective, Ralea asked: "Why Did We Not Produce a Novel?".
 He contended that the grand epic genre, unlike the short story, did not yet suit the Romanian psyche, since it required discipline, anonymity, and a "great moral significance".
 He also postulated a deterministic relationship between the staples of ancestral Romanian folklore and modern literary choices: in the absence of any ambitious poetic cycles (as found in Western literature), Romanian ballads and doine had naturally mutated into novellas.
 In order to mend such a historical disadvantage, he set himself the goal of writing his own novel, but eventually gave up on the idea.
 At the time of its writing, the essay claimed to count only a few living novelists; by 1935, however, there was already talk of an "inflation of novels".